 Will an iPad last?

-In short, yes, and the M1 iPad Pro or iPad Air are more than capable of lasting the entire run of high school or college without too many problems.
+In short, yes, and the M2 iPad Pro or M1 iPad Air are more than capable of lasting the entire run of high school or college without too many problems.
 The M1 is powerful enough to ensure that all your work can be done in a snap.

-We know that Apple is still planning on supporting the M1 iPads with new features come the fall with the launch of iPadOS 16.
+We know that Apple is still planning on supporting the current iPads with new features come the fall with the launch of iPadOS 17.
 So even if you buy one before the fall semester starts, you don't have to worry about the device being outdated soon after your purchase.
-Even if an M2 iPad Pro was to launch later this fall, which is currently rumored to happen, it wouldn't make your M1 iPad Pro any less capable of completing the work you need to do.

-There is something to be said that an iPad is a little less durable than a traditional laptop, mainly because of its design.
+You might be concerned that an iPad is a little less durable than a traditional laptop, mainly because of its design.
 The screen is obviously unprotected, whereas a MacBook can fold up to protect the screen while you're carrying it around.
-There are plenty of great-quality cases or sleeves for iPad that are likely worth purchasing if you want to ensure you can throw your iPad in a backpack between classes or during downtime to ensure it doesn't get hurt.
+There are plenty of great-quality cases or sleeves for iPad that are worth purchasing if you want to ensure you can throw your iPad in a backpack between classes or during downtime to ensure it doesn't get damaged.

 I would highly recommend getting AppleCare+ for your student's iPad as well.
 It's an extra cost but well worth the investment if you want to ensure that the iPad lasts as long as you need it to.